exonum/exonum-doc/src/architecture/clients.md

 audit can be performed automatically during operation of such nodes.
 When a new block is received, a full node verifies its compliance with the consensus algorithm and the correctness of transaction execution.
-Such an **"audit by dedicated auditor nodes"** can be effective in case it is performed by external independent parties.
+Such an audit by dedicated auditor nodes can be effective in case it is performed by external independent parties.
 However, it has a number of drawbacks:

 - To perform audit, one needs a full copy of a blockchain and